keeshux/tweeckie/README.md

 # Demo

 First of all, add a website to nginx pointing to the `web` directory.
-HTTP Push Module and PHP support are a requirement.
+HTTP Push Module is a requirement.
 Example:

     server {
         listen       80;